frob/drupalcmbook/README.md

 # CMI Book

-This is a book about Drupal 8's configuration managagment system.
+This is a book about Drupal 8's configuration management system.